DanielACummings/Splendiffelist/README.md

     - Let users create multiple collections of lists where each collection has its own page that is clicked on like the current dashboard tab
 UI
 - MVP
+    - Remove Laravel logos
+    - Remove Laravel links from homescreen & add info about SplendifeList
+    - Remove Laravel from titles & everywhere else
+    - Smaller item buttons & maybe smaller list ones?
+Depends on edit mode below
+    - Implement minimal version of edit mode?
+        - Only applicable to a single list
+        - List name automatically displays its edit name input field prepopulated with original name?
+        - Maybe also turn item names into input fields so they don't need edit buttons
+        - Delete buttons appear for items
+            - Also make edit buttons appear if not all item names turn to input fields
+        - Lists always have their delete & edit buttons
     - Use popup windows other than built in browser ones or use another visual cue for confirming deletion
+    - Make list names larger
     - Prepopulate item & list edit name fields with the existing name
     - Add back lower half of nav bar?
     - Put delete & edit buttons to the right of list names with the edit button closest to the list name?